Find out about waste exemptions, the rules you need to follow and how to register, including WEEE, bulk exemptions and linear networks.

 Waste exemption rules

-You can only get a waste exemption if:
+You can only register a waste exemption if your waste operation:

-- your waste operation meets all the limits and conditions set out in the exemption
+- meets all the limits and conditions of an exemption

-- your waste operation doesn’t harm the environment or human health
+- doesn’t harm the environment or human health

 If you can’t meet the limits and conditions of an exemption you must apply for an environmental permit.